Cleric-K/vJoySerialFeeder/Docs/Scripting.md

 * Write directly to the Virtual Joystick

 ## Creating a script
 vJoySerialFeeder has built in Lua editor.
-You can open it from the `Script`>`Edit` menu
+You can open it from the `Script`>`Add` menu or with the `Add Script` button on the main interface.

 ## Script text output
 When developing and debugging a script it is helpful to be able to use the Lua `print` function.